mens suits, tuxedo, fashion suits for men, Fashion District Los Angeles

-The frock coat initially was just black and became popular at the beginning of the Victorian era and soon became the traditional everyday clothing for gentlemen who seek to be fashionable.
+The frock coat was initially just black and became popular at the beginning of the Victorian era, and soon became the traditional everyday clothing for gentlemen who sought to be fashionable.
 A new coat, the morning coat, became ideal from the mid-19th century onwards.
-It was a less formal garment, which made it suitable to wear when riding horses.
+It wasn't as dressy, so it was good to wear while riding horses.

-On all formal or company occasions, the frock coat was still the traditional garment, and people wore a tailcoat in the evenings.
+On all formal or company occasions, the frock coat was still the traditional garment, and people wore tailcoats in the evenings.

-The modern lounge suit was born towards the end of the 19th century as a very casual garment intended only to be worn for sports, in the country, or at sea.
+At the end of the 19th century, the first lounge suit was made.
+It was a very casual outfit meant to be worn only for sports, in the country, or at sea.

 The dinner jacket was invented in connection to this and came to be worn for everyday leisure activities.
-The white tie (the dress code associated with the evening tailcoat) soon became completely new fashion clothing, the dinner jackets, with a new dress code, initially referred to as ' lounge suit' and later become a black tie.
+The white tie (the dress code associated with the evening tailcoat) soon became completely new fashion clothing, the dinner jackets, with a new dress code, initially referred to as the "lounge suit" and later becoming the black tie.

-The Edwardian era's beginning brought a gradual decrease in frock coats' wearing in the early 20th century.
-The morning-long coat grew as a mens fashion formal clothing, first being ideal for business people, then becoming a traditional men fashion outfit even in town.
+The Edwardian era's beginning brought a gradual decrease in frock coat wear in the early 20th century.
+The morning-long coat grew as a mens fashion item, first being ideal for business people, then becoming a traditional men's fashion outfit even in town.

 Outside its original settings, the lounge suit was increasingly recognized as correct and eventually started to be seen in town during Edwardian times.
-While still reserved for private parties, black ties became more common, typically with no ladies.
+While black ties are still reserved for private parties, they have become more common, usually with no ladies.

-By the time the first World War was over, most men had embraced the short lounge suit as a fashion outfit.
-Long coats went out of fashion for daily wear and business, and the morning coat got its current classification of fashion formal.
+By the time the First World War was over, most men had embraced the short lounge suit as a fashion outfit.
+The long coat went out of fashion for daily wear and business, and the morning coat got its current classification of fashion.

-Around the 1920s, men wore short suits except on formal occasions in the daytime, when men would wear a morning coat.
-Older, conservative men continued to wear a frock coat, or "Prince Albert coat," as known.
+In the 1920s, men wore short suits except on formal occasions in the daytime, when men would wear a morning coat.
+Older, conservative men continued to wear a frock coat, or "Prince Albert coat," as they were known.